Teidesat/ADCS-embedded-software/README.md

 ## GNSS

-The `NEO 6M` GNSS module is use for testing purposes and is not the final
+The `U-BLOX NEO 6M` GNSS module is use for testing purposes and is not the final

 Guide to connect NEO 6M GPS to arduino
 [https://randomnerdtutorials.com/guide-to-neo-6m-gps-module-with-arduino]()